Belaugh

-Belaugh is a small village (population 105) increasing to 134 at the 2011 Census, that occupies a bend in the River Bure in Norfolk, England - within The Broads National Park.
-It is accessible via the road between Hoveton and Coltishall or from the river.
-It contains no pubs or shops.
-The main civic features are the church of St Peter, Belaugh and the Old School, which also belongs to the church and is used for parish council meetings and for celebrating the harvest festival.
-The local broad is Belaugh Broad.
+Belaugh is a small village on the River Bure in Norfolk, England.
+The village is within The Broads National Park and is accessible by road from Hoveton and Coltishall.
 Most of the land around Belaugh - about 850 acres - is owned by the Trafford family, who are Lords of the Manor.

-History of Belaugh
+History

 The Domesday Book of 1086 contains one of the earliest recorded mentions of the village, at the time known as Belaga.
 Other records from around the time name it as Belihagh, Belaw, Bilhagh or Bilough, names based on combinations of Norse, Danish and Anglo-Saxon words that collectively mean 'a dwelling place by the water'.

 Belaugh St Peter

 Belaugh St Peter is a Church of England church located at the top of a steep slope above the village.
-It was built circa 14th century and contains an ornate rood screen decorated with images of the apostles that appears to have been added in the early 16th century.
-In the 17th century a soldier loyal to Oliver Cromwell (described in a letter to Sheriff Tofts of Norwich as a 'godly trooper') scraped away the faces of the apostles, such images being regarded as idolatrous by many of Cromwell's followers.
-According to records displayed in the church, the letter writer also added disapprovingly that, "The Steeple house [of Belaugh St Peter] stands high, perked like one of the idolatrous high places of Israel".
+It was built in the 14th century and contains an ornate rood screen decorated with images of the apostles from the early 16th century.
+In the 17th century a Parliamentarian soldier scraped away the faces of the apostles.
 The font of the church is shaped in the Norman style as a cauldron made of a blue stone.

-One unusual feature of the church is the remains of blank arcading on the outside of the south wall of the nave.
-If original this looks more Saxon than Norman.

-The church organ was built between 1886 and 1904 by the Reverend George Buck, who was rector between 1880–1907 and son of Dr Zephaniah Buck, organist of Norwich Cathedral.
+The church organ was built between 1886 and 1904 by the Reverend George Buck, who was rector between 1880 and 1907 and son of Dr Zephaniah Buck, organist of Norwich Cathedral.
 George Buck also built church organs for Edingthorpe and Little Melton.

-The Belaugh Ghost

-According to information displayed in the church of St Peter Belaugh, in 1695 Richard Slater - a servant at the village's rectory - stole money and jewels from the church and buried them in the rectory garden.
-When he later returned to dig up the stash, he was discovered by the rector.
-In the scuffle that followed, the thief drowned in the river.
-He is supposed to rise up nightly to recover the money, only to be forced down again by the weight of the stolen loot.